 We say funny things as believers.
 Well, funny as in a little weird.
 But not funny for the way they cause us to stumble in our Christian faith.

 The saying below is one of them.
 It implies that God will not let me down.
-Ugh.
-Please don’t say things like this.
-Please don’t forward them.
+But He will and as hard as it is to believe, this is a good thing.

 I’ve felt let down by God plenty of times.
 Like when I did all the things I knew to do as a believer and still ended up falling apart in depression, anxiety, or letting angry words and actions spew forth.
 Or when it seemed my marriage was gong to end despite all the things I thought I did right.
 Despite all the prayers I prayed.
 Or when God didn’t send what I needed the way I thought He should provide it.